Automated Vs Live Webinars: Similarities, Differences, Pros, & Cons

 This section is going to be important when it comes to deciding which webinar is best for you.

-Heck, you might even find out that you’d like to run both live and automated webinars.
+Heck, you might even find out that you’d like to run both live and automated events.

-With that being said, here are the pros and cons of running both live and automated webinars.
+With that being said, here are the pros and cons of running both live and automated events.

 Live Webinars: The Good, The Bad, And The High Conversions

-When it comes to running live webinars, allow me to site the pros and cons first.
+When it comes to running live events, allow me to site the pros and cons first.

-Then, of course, I’ll be talking more about the highs and the lows of live webinars.
+Then, of course, I’ll be talking more about the highs and the lows of live events.

 - Fast to get up and running.